top of page

 Xochitl Bervera

-Sarah Lawrence College, a lawyer at NYU School of Law, a somatics practitioner with generative somatics, and an organizer in the field from Oakland to the Bronx, New Orleans to Atlanta through the teachings and methodologies of the Center for Third World Organizing and of many mentors and teachers from the Black Freedom Movement and the Immigrant Justice Movement.
-She has received training in farming and land stewarding from Soul Fire Farms and graduated the Oyster Aquaculture course at the Wakulla Environmental Institute.
+Xochitl was trained as a historian at Sarah Lawrence College, a lawyer at NYU School of Law, a somatics practitioner with generative somatics, an organizer in the field from Oakland to the Bronx, New Orleans to Atlanta, and through the teachings and methodologies of the Center for Third World Organizing and mentors from the Black Freedom Movement and the Immigrant Justice Movement.
+She has trained at Soul Fire Farms and is a graduate of the Oyster Aquaculture course at the Wakulla Environmental Institute.

 Kung Li